Article

 Takeaways:

-• mix various types of charts when you have a lot of numerical data;
+• mix various charts when you have a lot of numerical data;

 • if you're dividing the dashboard according to data categories (for example, here we see separate screens for pension and for loans and debts), make sure key elements are designed similarly to ease the navigation.